EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

-Although Stoller terminated the attorney-client relationship with the Zylstras in the same email, the intent to pursue legal action unless the Zylstras complied with NuStar's request to sign the deed arose before the email was sent --- which is precisely why the demand or "formal notice" language is included.
+Although Stoller terminated the attorney-client relationship with the Zylstras in the same email, the intent to pursue legal action unless the Zylstras complied with NuStar's request to sign the deed arose before the email was sent---which is precisely why the demand or "formal notice" language is included.
 We find that Stoller's representation of NuStar was a directly adverse concurrent conflict of interest.
 Because Stoller did not properly obtain consent from the Zylstras to represent